 A big hug,

-These chickpea croutons can be prepared in the blink of an eye and are incredibly versatile.
+These turmeric roasted chickpeas, or chickpea croutons, can be prepared in the blink of an eye and are incredibly versatile.
 You can add them to your soups or vegetable creams, both cold and hot.
 You can use them in salads, serve them in an appetizer or take them with you so that you always have something to snack on.
 They are easy to prepare, vegan and gluten-free.
+Don’t forget to add this recipe to your Healthy Meal Planning or Batch Cooking.

 - Author: Claudia Canu